Part 1 A Qualitative vs. Quantitative, Dimensional Analysis,

 7.0 neutral

-Sample B Lot across the
+Sample B Lot across the street

 N3 sufficient